Dispersal vector: Dispersal by amphibians or reptiles

 Frogs and lizards have been found to be dispersal vectors for crustaceans and ring worms, specifically bromeliad ostracods (Elpidium bromeliarum) and annelids (Dero superterrenus).
-Annelids showed a strong chemical orientation towards moist frog skin that may have developed to diminish risk of dehydration during transport in the environment.
-The ostracods have frequently been found to be attached to frogs in order to colonize new areas.
+Annelids are chemically attracted to moist frog skin.
+This might have developed to reduce the risk of dehydration during environmental transport.
+The ostracods attach themselves to frogs in order to colonise new areas.
 Both ostracods and annelids will attach themselves to lizards as well, but they prefer to attach themselves to frogs.

 Dispersal by Invertebrates

 One of the most important examples of dispersal via invertebrates are pollinators such as bees, flies, wasps, beetles, and butterflies.

 Invertebrates may also act as dispersal vectors for the spores of ferns and bryophytes via endozoochory, or the ingestion of the plant.

 Wind dispersal

 Anemochory is dispersal of units by wind.
-Wind is a major vector of long distance dispersal that is responsible for the spread and propagation of species to new habitats.
-Each species has its own "wind dispersal potential", which is the proportion of dispersal units that travel farther than a predefined reference distance travelled under normal weather conditions.
-The effectiveness of wind dispersal relies predominantly on the morphological traits and adaptations of the dispersal units and wind conditions.
+Wind is a major agent of long distance dispersal that helps to spread species to new habitats.
+Each species has its own "wind dispersal potential".
+This is the proportion of dispersal units (seeds, spores or pollen) that travel farther than a specific distance travelled under normal weather conditions.
+Its effectiveness relies on the wind conditions and the adaptations of the dispersal units.
 The two main traits of plants that predict their wind dispersal potential are falling velocity and initial release height of the dispersal unit.
-Higher falling velocity is generally correlated with heavier seeds, which have a lower wind dispersal potential because it takes a stronger wind to carry them.
-The taller the initial release height of the dispersal unit, the larger the wind dispersal potential because there is a larger window in which it can be picked up by the wind.
+Seeds that fall faster are generally heavier.
+They have a lower wind dispersal potential as they need a stronger wind to carry them.
+The taller the initial release height of the dispersal unit, the higher the wind dispersal potential as there is a larger range where it can be picked up by the wind.